 He grinned down at her, his smile hard and cold.
 “As if we would ever have problems.
-But as soon as she has that baby, we’ll have to kill Elizabeth to gain control of the trust and the child.
+But as soon as she has that baby, we’ll have to kill Elizabeth to gain control of the child and open the trust.
 Which means—”

 “I know what it means.”
 Megan flashed a diamond ring that graced her third finger.
 “Only marriage will do to knit up your broken family.”